 Stephen G. Bloom is the author of of Mermaids: The Secret Story of Pearls, a swashbuckling Indiana Jones saga that takes readers around the globe on a dazzling adventure to track the world’s most extraordinary gems.

-Bloom sought to trace a single pearl, from the moment a diver off the Northern Australian coast scoops up from the seafloor a oyster with a glistening pearl inside — to the instant a woman 10,000 miles away fastens the clasp to a necklace containing the very same pearl.
+Bloom sought to trace a single pearl, from the moment a diver off the Northern Australian coast scoops up from the seafloor an oyster with a glistening pearl inside — to the instant a woman 10,000 miles away fastens the clasp to a necklace containing the very same pearl.
 The nonfiction detective saga uses pearls as a metaphor to explore interconnections of global politics, the environment, world finance, and haute couture.

 Bloom hired himself out as a pearling deckhand in the Timor Sea, tromped through Philippine jungles to reach one of the world’s great pearling-processing centers, fished for freshwater pearls in rural China, bargained in some of the globe’s great pearl bazaars, and got feted on remote island paradises of the world’s reigning pearl lords.

-A self-confessed lover of pearls, Bloom is a natural storyteller who weaves a remarkable tale about the world’s oldest and most enduring gems, and the women who have adored them — from Cleopatra, Queen Isabella, and Coco Chanel to Jacqueline Kennedy, Audrey Hepburn, and Michelle Obama.
+Bloom is a natural storyteller who weaves a remarkable tale about the world’s oldest and most enduring gems, and the women who have adored them — from Cleopatra, Queen Isabella, and Coco Chanel to Jacqueline Kennedy, Audrey Hepburn, and Michelle Obama.

 Bloom, a graduate of the University of California at Berkeley, lives in Iowa City, Iowa, with his wife and son.

 A round, luminescent pearl is the simplest and most perfect gem.
 Columbus sought—and found—this precious jewel coveted by his Spanish sovereigns, sparking...

 Pearls and Cocaine: The Global Connection: A talk on how both commodities help explain international finance .